 In regards to the rather cowardice approach of killing a lion so accustomed to humans, those of us who eat animals and their byproducts don’t even look our victims in the face.
 We pay other people to breed, enslave, torture, and murder them so we can have the nice package, the “trophy” that comes out on the other side and save ourselves the difficulty of feeling complicit in their deaths.
 So in essence, whose approach is more cowardly? [tweet this]

 And as to the desecration of his carcass, the bodies of the victims of our food industry are treated with no more reverence, possibly even less.
-They are no more than commodities, kicked, beaten, pokes, prodded, punched, burned, cut, puncture, branded, and utterly destroyed and disregarded.
+They are no more than commodities—kicked, beaten, poked, prodded, punched, burned, cut, punctured, branded, and utterly destroyed and disregarded.
 They are beyond uncared for and far from treasured.

 A final point on the manner in which Cecil was killed is how totally unnecessary it was.
 No one needs to kill a lion.
-Well, no human needs to kill animals for food either.
-We actually benefit greatly by not doing so in our health, the environment, and with feeding the hungry of the world. the only reason to eat animals is taste preference, which is just as frivolous as Palmer’s desire to kill a lion and both boil down to the childish impulse of “but I wanna.” [tweet this]
+And no human needs to kill animals for food either.
+We actually benefit greatly by not doing so—in our health, the environment, and with feeding the hungry of the world.
+The only reason to eat animals is taste preference, which is just as frivolous as Palmer’s desire to kill a lion and both boil down to the childish impulse of “but I wanna.” [tweet this]

 Well, our victims may not have names we know, but they certainly have names and identities within their own species.
 We may not love them and visit them and take photos, mostly because we don’t want to see what they’re experiencing, but it doesn’t make their suffering any less valid or any less horrific or any less real.